zambezi21/Active-Directory-Project/README.md

 - Authentication and Access Control
 - Domain Services Setup
 - Active Directory Security
+- Ability to generate and recongnize attack signatures and patterns.
 - Troubleshooting and Monitoring

 ### Tools Used